Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 Musee shook her head, "No, I don't, but I can find you a decent place to stay for now at least.
 In the morning you can look for… what it is you're looking for."

-"…What were you doing in Trigraph?
+"…What were you doing in Trigleph?
 Our meeting hardly seems a coincidence to me," said Gaius about half an hour later when they reserved a room at a small hotel.
 It was clean and neat, with pale-orange curtains shading the windows and saffron yellow blankets on twin beds.
 The pleasant smell of fresh fruit and ocean breeze permeated the air, not the heavy odor of dampness or mold, but Musee remarked it was artificial.
-Gaius took off his coat, heated water for tea on the jin-powered stove and set about questioning the Great Spirit.
+Gaius took off his coat, heated water for tea on the spyrix-powered stove and set about questioning the Great Spirit.

 Musee settled on the windowsill, having assumed an air of nonchalance, but underneath that impish innocence, Gaius felt a certain kind of desperation, which her gestures betrayed when he pretended he was not looking.